 - Decide whether the sofa should feel light or grounded

-- Select a silhouette family (Chesterfield, Lawson, track arm, etc.)
+- Select a silhouette family, such as Chesterfield, Lawson, or track arm

-- Lock comfort specs (seat height, depth, support)
+- Lock in the comfort basics: seat height, depth, and support

 - Choose upholstery and details that fit your lifestyle